 Mike is a professor of Mount Allison University‘s Department of Geography & Environment, where he has worked for the past decade, also serving as Vice President Academic and Research before returning to head and teach in the department in 2005.
 Before coming to New Brunswick, Mike was a professor at University of Winnipeg’s Faculties of Science (Geography and Environmental Studies) and Education.
 He was also the university’s Vice President Student Affairs and Dean, Collegiate Division – similar positions to the ones he held at Bishops University previously.
 Mike was one of the co-sponsors of the RCE Tantramar bid to the United Nations University and acts as its chair.

 Tracey is the senior planner at the Southeast Regional Service Commission.
-A member of the Canadian Institute of Planners (CIP) for more than a decade, Tracey was responsible for three major projects in the region, including the Sustainable Sackville plan and Tantramar 2040, both guiding documents for the RCE.
-She has been heavily involved in various climate change adaptation initiatives at the local, provincial, and national levels and was one of the co-sponsors of the RCE Tantramar’s bid to the United Nations University in 2011.
+A member of the Canadian Institute of Planners (CIP) for more than a decade, Tracey was responsible for three major projects in the region, including the Sustainable Sackville plan and Tantramar 2040, two guiding documents for the RCE.
+She has been involved in various climate change adaptation initiatives at the local, provincial, and national levels and was one of the co-sponsors of the RCE Tantramar’s bid to the United Nations University in 2011.